Cuba–Soviet Union relations: After the revolution

 The Cuban Revolution propelled Fidel Castro to power on January 1, 1959, but initially attracted little attention in Moscow.
 Soviet planners, resigned to US dominance over the Western Hemisphere, were unprepared for the possibility of a future ally in the region.
 According to later testimonies from Soviet Premier Nikita Khrushchev, neither the Soviet Communist Party's Central Committee nor KGB intelligence had any idea who Castro was or what he was fighting for.
 Khrushchev advised them to consult Cuban communists, who reported that Castro was a representative of the "haute bourgeoisie" and working for the Central Intelligence Agency.

 In February 1960, Khrushchev sent his deputy, Anastas Mikoyan, to Cuba to discover what motivated Castro, who had returned from failed trip to Washington, DC, where he was refused a meeting with US President Dwight Eisenhower.
 According to reports, Khrushchev's aides had initially tried to characterize Castro as an untrustworthy American agent.

 Mikoyan returned from Cuba with the opinion that Castro's new administration should be helped economically and politically, but there was still talk of military assistance.

 Washington's increasing economic embargo led Cuba to seek new markets in a hurry to avert economic disaster.
-Castro asked for help from the Soviets, and in response, Khrushchev approved the temporary purchase of Cuban sugar in exchange for Soviet fuel.
+Cuba and the Soviet Union signed their first trade deal in 1960, in which Cuba traded sugar to the Soviet Union in exchange for fuel.
 The deal was to play a part in sustaining the Cuban economy for many years to come.
 It also would play a role in the Soviet economy, with Cuban sugar becoming widely available even during frequent shortages of other food products.

+Beginning in 1960 and running through 1990, the Soviet Union provided Cuba with all of its oil needs on credit (which was not paid back) and at subsidized prices.

 After the failed Bay of Pigs Invasion of 1961, Castro announced publicly that Cuba was to become a socialist republic.
 Khrushchev sent congratulations to Castro for repelling the invasion but privately believed that the Americans would soon bring the weight of their regular army to bear.
 The defense of Cuba became a matter of prestige for the Soviet Union, and Khrushchev believed that the Americans would block all access to the island by sea or by air.